avo-hq/docs/src/1.0/associations.md

 ### Polymorphic `belongs_to`

-To use a polymorphic relation you need to add the `polymorphic_as` and `polymorphic_for` properties.
-This is because Rails does not support computing polymorphic associations.
+To use a polymorphic relation you need to add the `polymorphic_as` and `types` properties.

 ```ruby{12-13}
 class CommentResource < Avo::BaseResource